This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Cost: Free

-The Jesuit Church in Lucerne is a masterpiece of Baroque architecture and one of the city’s most revered landmarks.
+The Jesuit Church in Lucerne is a masterpiece of Baroque architecture and one of the city’s most recognized landmarks.
 Built in the 17th century, the church is characterized by its elegant facade with twin onion-domed towers.

 Pro Tip – Download the Jesuit Church app for a self-guided tour and history of the Church.